 TADA3 (Transcriptional Adaptor 3) is a Protein Coding gene.
-Diseases associated with TADA3 include epicondylitis and staphyloenterotoxemia.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein domain specific binding.
+Among its related pathways are Chromatin organization and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.

 UniProtKB/Swiss-Prot for TADA3 Gene